openvinotoolkit/training_extensions/docs/source/tutorials/advanced/backbones.rst

 <Guidelines for writing>

-It describes how to change hyperparameters and configs.
-How to use public backbones.
+This tutorial explains how to modify hyper-parameters and configurations, as well as how to utilize public backbones.